 Completion of attempted credit hours

 Students must successfully complete at least 67% of all credit hours attempted.
-(Number of credit hours completed divided by the number of credit hours attempted) Successful completion of a course is defined as receiving one of the following grades: A, B, C, D, or S. A grade of IP is temporarily considered as a completion but will be reevaluated at the end of the class.
-The following grades are NOT considered to be a successful completion: F, Z, W, I, U, UW and PG.
-Students receiving an I (Incomplete), or have a grade change must notify the financial aid office when the grade has been changed to a passing grade.
+(Number of credit hours completed divided by the number of credit hours attempted) Successful completion of a course is defined as receiving one of the following grades: A, B, C, D or S. The following grades are NOT considered to be a successful completion: F, Z, W, I, U, UW and PG.
+Students receiving an I (Incomplete), or have a grade change must notify the Financial Aid Office when the grade has been changed to a passing grade.

 Grade Point Average